lcapo/developer-documentation-hotel/hotel/Avail.rst

 |

-* **CardBookingPay:** The client will create a virtual credit-card with the exact amount of the option so he can pay the provider/hotel.
+* **CardBookingPay:** The client will use a credit-card with the exact amount of the option so he can pay the provider/hotel.
 The provider will charge the payment on the reservation day.

 |

-* **CardChekingPay:** The client will create a virtual credit-card with the exact amount of the option so he can pay the provider/hotel.
+* **CardChekingPay:** The client will use a credit-card with the exact amount of the option so he can pay the provider/hotel.
 The provider will charge the payment on the checking day.

 |